jhermann/ice-creamery/recipes/ChiaChoco (Deluxe)/README.md

 # ChiaChoco (Deluxe)

+After mixing, let the base sit in the fridge for at least 30,in (better 2h), for the chia to properly soak.
+Stir before freezing.

 The seeds practically disappear, only some are left intact (i.e. noticable) on the walls and bottom.

 # INGREDIENTS